Inertia groups of $(n-1)$-connected $2n$-manifolds: Introduction

 This is a consequence of \Cref{determination} when $n \neq 4,8,9$.
 Some of the remaining cases were already proven in the literature: when $n=4$, Kasilingam showed that $I_c (M) = I_h (M) = 0$ for all $(n-1)$-connected $M$ \cite{ramesh}.
 When $n=8$, he further proved that $I_c (M) = 0$ under the additional hypothesis $H^8 (M) = \mathbb{Z}$.

 Furthermore, \Cref{thm:ker-main} allows us to draw consequences for the classification of $(n-1)$-connected $(2n+1)$-manifolds.
-In \cite{Wall67}, Wall determined the diffeomorphism classes of $(n-1)$-connected almost closed\footnote{I.e., those with boundary a homotopy sphere.} $(2n+1)$-manifolds in terms of certain systems of invariants when $n \geq 3$ and $n \neq 3,7$.
+In \cite{Wall67}, Wall determined the diffeomorphism classes of $(n-1)$-connected almost closed\footnote{That is, those with boundary a homotopy sphere.} $(2n+1)$-manifolds in terms of certain systems of invariants when $n \geq 3$ and $n \neq 3,7$.
 When $n=3,7$, such a classification was given by Crowley \cite{CrowleyThesis}, who built on earlier work of Wilkens \cite{WilkinsThesis, WilkinsPaper}.
 For the case $n=2$, see the work of Barden \cite{Barden}.

 Using \Cref{thm:ker-main}, we are able to determine precisely which exotic $2n$-spheres are the boundaries of $(n-1)$-connected almost closed $(2n+1)$-manifolds when $n \geq 3$.
 As a consequence, we deduce that every $(n-1)$-connected almost closed $(2n+1)$-manifold may be filled in to obtain a closed manifold when $n \geq 3$ and $n \neq 4,8,9$.